What Does RV Hookups Mean?

 Most RV parks will have at least 30 and 15 amp outlets.
 50 amp is becoming more common every year though.

-On the other hand, there are sometimes newer places that only have 50 amp service and they rely on the RVers to bring their own adapters for compatibility.
+There are sometimes newer places that only have 50 amp service and they rely on the RVers to bring their own adapters for compatibility.

 You should have at least two adapters that can plug into the two other kinds of outlets just in case.

-If you’re not sure what amperage your camper is the easiest way to tell is to look at the plug.
+If you’re not sure what amperage your camper is, the easiest way to tell is to look at the plug.
 50 amp will have 4 prongs, 30 amp will have 3 and be bigger than a regular 15 amp plug.

-A 15 amp plug is like what’s on your home appliances, it can plug into regular household wall outlets.
+A 15 amp plug is like what’s on your home appliances.
+It can plug into regular household wall outlets.

 Adapters for 50 Amp RVs